Lateral Unicondylar Knee Replacement – often underestimated

 Basics: knee prosthesis, partial joint replacement and sled prosthesis

-Before we go into detail, it is important to define the terms clearly and understand the basic principles, so that later the specifics of the Lateral sled prosthesis become clear.
+Before we go into detail, it is important to define the terms clearly and understand the basic principles, so that later the specifics of the Lateralen Schlittenprothese become clear.

 What is a knee replacement?

-The term Knee prosthesis (also knee endoprosthesis, knee joint prosthesis) refers to an artificial implantation to restore or replace the joint surfaces in the knee.
+The term knee prosthesis (also knee endoprosthesis, knee joint prosthesis) refers to an artificial implantation for the restoration or replacement of the joint surfaces in the knee.
 The goal is to relieve pain and regain mobility.

 Depending on the extent of the disease, various options exist:

-- Total knee prosthesis (TEP or TKA, total knee arthroplasty): Replacement of all joint surfaces (femoral, tibial and possibly patella).
+- Total knee prosthesis (TEP or TKA, total knee arthroplasty): Replacement of all joint surfaces (femoral, tibial and, if applicable, patella).

-- Partial knee replacement (Partial Knee Arthroplasty, UKA for only one compartment or BKA as a bicondylar partial replacement): Only the diseased compartment is replaced, while intact structures are preserved.
+- Partial knee arthroplasty (Partial Knee Arthroplasty, UKA for a single compartment or BKA as a bicondylar partial replacement): Only the diseased compartment is replaced, while intact structures are preserved.

 - Variants such as patient-specific prostheses also exist.